Vehicles of Russian peacekeepers pass freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, January 21.
-Conditions have been once again created for a passage of convoy of vehicles of Russian peacekeepers [temporarily deployed in Azerbaijan] along the Lachin-Khankendi road near Shusha, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 22.
+Conditions have been once again created for the passage of 13 vehicles of Russian peacekeepers [temporarily deployed in Azerbaijan] along the Lachin-Khankendi road near Shusha, Trend reports from the scene.

-Free passage of three passenger cars and 21 trucks from Khankendi city in the Lachin direction has been ensured.
+Free passage of 13 vehicles from Khankendi city in the Lachin direction has been ensured.

 This once again proves that humanitarian vehicles can pass freely through the peaceful protest area, and there are no obstacles for them.